siddharth-ravi/CarND-PID-Control-Project/README.md

 **Fast Driving**: To drive the car fast touching a maximum speed of 100 kmph without any incidents

+## Discussion Points
+* Effects of P,I,D components on driving

+The P (Proportional) component ensures the car returns to the center of the track in case there is a cross track error.
+This is essential to prevent the car from veering off the track

+The D (Differential) component ensures the car does not overshoot the center line when returning to it because of the impact of the P component.
+It smoothens the return to the center line.

+The I (Integral) component accounts for any steering bias over a period of time.
+If there is a tendency for the steering to tilt to the left, the I component will ensure a slight right steering bias to counter the same.

+For smooth driving, P, I and D values of 0.2, 0 and 25 respectively ensures smooth driving - there did not appear to be any steering bias requiring an I component.

 ---

 # Original Udacity README